Mathematical Framework for Online Social Media Auditing: Framework: Setup and Goal

-\paragraph{Time dependent counterfactual regulations.} Above, we have focused on the ``filtered vs. reference" feeds approach.
-We propose the following as an alternative.
+In addition to the ``filtered vs. reference" approach, we will also analyze the following alternative auditing framework.
 Let $\calS$ be a \emph{regulatory statement} that an inspector (or, perhaps, the platform itself) wish to test.
-For example, $\calS$ could be: ``\emph{The platform should produce similar feeds, in the course of a given time horizon $\s{T}$, for users who are identical except for property $\mathscr{P}$}", where $\mathscr{P}$ could be ethnicity, sexual orientation, gender, a combination of these factors, etc. Let $\calU_{\mathscr{P}}\subset\s{U}\times\s{U}$ be a subset of pairs of users that comply with $\mathscr{P}$.
+For example, $\calS$ could be: ``\emph{The platform should produce similar feeds, in the course of a given time horizon $\s{T}$, for users who are identical except for property $\mathscr{P}$}", where $\mathscr{P}$ could be ethnicity, sexual orientation, gender, a combination of these factors, etc. Let $\calU_{\mathscr{P}}\subset[\s{U}]\times[\s{U}]$ be a subset of pairs of users that comply with $\mathscr{P}$.
 Then, for any pair of users $(i,j)\in\calU_{\mathscr{P}}$, the inspector's objective is to determine whether the platform's filtering algorithm cause user $i$'s and user $j$'s beliefs and actions to be significantly different.
 We formulate this objective rigorously in the next section.
-We mention here that a similar approach to the above was proposed recently in \cite{cen2021regulating}, assuming a time-independent static model.
-Our study first focuses on constructing a regulation procedure given the first usable form, filtered vs. reference feeds.
-However, we will later reveal that a regulation procedure for the second form, counterfactual regulations, could be constructed using two parallel procedures of the first form.
+We mention here that a similar approach to the above was proposed recently in \cite{cen2020regulating}, assuming a time-independent i.i.d. model.